kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 Some notes...

-The proper way to test this code is to disable both JavaScript and CSS are __BEFORE__ the code runs in a browser.
-Disabling JavaScript before page load in both Chrome and Firefox is easy enough using [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
-Disabling CSS before page load is tricky...Pederick's tool disables it __AFTER__ page load, then CSS is enabled on page refresh.
+The proper way to test this functionality is to disable both JavaScript and CSS __BEFORE__ the code runs in a browser.
+Disabling JavaScript before page load in both Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
+But disabling CSS before page load is tricky: Pederick's tool disables it __AFTER__ page load.
+CSS is enabled on page refresh after that, which isn't helpful.
 This [Stack Overflow post on disabling a browser's CSS](http://stackoverflow.com/questions/14046738/how-to-disable-css-in-browser-for-testing-purposes "Learn how to disable a browser's CSS") discusses how to do this for various browsers.
-Refer to that post when doing cross-browser testing before production deployments but for performing rapid tests while in development, I found the Firefox solution to be the easiest way to fully disable CSS (View &gt; Page Style &gt; No Style).
+Refer to that post when doing cross-browser testing before production deployments but for performing rapid tests while in development, I found the Firefox solution to be the easiest way to fully disable CSS before page load (View &gt; Page Style &gt; No Style).

 The fallback code used in this tutorial is provided by [Google Custom Search Engine (CSE)](https://www.google.com/cse/ "Learn about Google Custom Search Engine"), for which there are various versions. kaidez.com currently uses an older version that Google still supports...for now.
 The other versions work fine but don't provide the user experience I wanted to create while, at the same time, take accessibilty into consideration.
-I go through all this versions in the next section, showing you the pros and cons for each and allowing you to make your own choice.
+I go through all these options in the next section, showing you the pros and cons for each and allowing you to make your own choice.
+I probably could avoid going through all these options but since the tutorial's final code uses option that Google doesn't currently recommend, I feel obliged to show you all the options.

 This tutorial is based on my implementing the [Tipue search jQuery plugin](http://www.tipue.com/search/ "Read more about Tipue Search") when I redesigned my site and while I'm very happy with it, I'm not suggesting that you use it.
 The point of the tutorial is to teach you how to apply a JavaScript-powered search for a Jekyll site and to create fallback search functionality if JavaScript and/or CSS is disabled, not push you towards the Javascript-based Jekyll search solution that I like.
 I list some other search solutions towards the end of this post.